woodpecker-ci/woodpecker/docs/docs/20-usage/20-index.md

 In the above example we define two pipeline steps, `frontend` and `backend`.
 The names of these steps are completely arbitrary.

-## Build Steps
+## Steps

-Build steps are steps in your pipeline that execute arbitrary commands inside the specified docker container.
+Every step of your pipeline executes arbitrary commands inside the specified docker container.
 The commands are executed using the workspace as the working directory.

 ```diff
 pipeline: